HealthInformaticsUT/EstonianOMOPMappings/healthcare_services/README.md

 based on clinical characteristics and resource consumption.
 It categorises cases using ICD-10 diagnosis codes, surgical procedure codes (NCSP), and other patient-related factors.
 It is integrated into Estonia’s electronic medical billing system.

-For more information see the Health Insurance Fund [webpage](https://www.tervisekassa.ee/partnerile/raviasutusele/tervishoiuteenuste-loetelu/drg).
+For more information, see the Health Insurance Fund [webpage](https://www.tervisekassa.ee/partnerile/raviasutusele/tervishoiuteenuste-loetelu/drg).

 In the OMOP CDM, standard concepts are derived from the **Medicare Severity Diagnosis Related Group (MS-DRG) system**, which is implemented in the United States.
-Like NordDRG, MS-DRG categorizes inpatient hospital stays based on patients' principal diagnoses, secondary conditions, procedures performed, age, sex, and discharge status.
+Like NordDRG, MS-DRG categorises inpatient hospital stays based on patients' principal diagnoses, secondary conditions, procedures performed, age, sex, and discharge status.
 Although MS-DRG is specifically tailored for the Medicare population (primarily individuals aged 65 and older) and may follow different principles due to regional healthcare practices and standards, we still attempted to map as many NordDRG codes to MS-DRG as possible.